-HIF-family proteins.15 16 18 19 Moreover, FH deficiency is associated with increased reactive oxygen species which can also inhibit prolyl hydroxylase activity.18 Additional evidence for the importance of this signalling pathway has been found in FH-deficient uterine leiomyomata (discussed below), which have higher microvessel density and increased expression of vascular endothelial growth factor than their non-FH-deficient counterparts.20 However, the relative contribution of these mechanisms to HIF-family activity and its contribution to oncogenesis in FH-deficient cells remains a matter of controversy.1
+HIF-family proteins.
+15 16 18 19 Moreover, FH deficiency is associated with increased reactive oxygen species which can also inhibit prolyl hydroxylase activity.
+18 Additional evidence for the importance of this signalling pathway has been found in FH-deficient uterine leiomyomata (discussed below), which have higher microvessel density and increased expression of vascular endothelial growth factor than their non-FH-deficient counterparts.20 However, the relative contribution of these mechanisms to HIF-family activity and its contribution to oncogenesis in FH-deficient cells remains a matter of controversy.15

 Increased fumarate levels also result in post-translational succination of cysteine residues on a number of different proteins.
-One of these proteins is KEAP1 which normally induces degradation of NRF2.15 NRF2 upregulation leads to increased intracellular ferritin and the resultant activation of the transcription factor FOXM1 which promotes cellular proliferation as well as an antioxidant response phenotype.^{1 15 21} Other proteins preferentially succinated in FH-deficient cells include those involved in metabolism and the SWItch/Sucrose Non-Fermentable (SWI/SNF) chromatin remodelling complex.14 Positive immunohistochemical \overline{g} staining for 2-succinocysteine (2-SC) is a marker of protein copy succination, and has been shown to be a reliable marker for tumourous FH deficiency (figure 1).22
+One of these proteins is KEAP1 which normally induces degradation of NRF2.
+Section NRF2 upregulation leads to increased intracellular ferritin and the resultant activation of the transcription factor FOXM1 which promotes cellular proliferation as well as an antioxidant response phenotype.
+Other proteins preferentially succinated in FH-deficient cells include those involved in metabolism and the SWItch/Sucrose Non-Fermentable (SWI/SNF) chromatin remodelling complex.
+Positive immunohistochemical staining for 2-succinocysteine (2-SC) is a marker of protein succination, and has been shown to be a reliable marker for tumourous FH deficiency (figure 1).

-In addition, dysregulation of normal FH activity has been shown to impair DNA repair by homologous recombination through alterations in histone methylation.23 An additional luding more recently described oncogenic effect of FH deficiency is the promotion of epithelial-to-mesenchymal transition (EMT) via downregulation of the miR-200 family of microfor uses related to text and data mining, AI training, and similar technologies RNAs and subsequent upregulation of an EMT-associated signature.24
+In addition, dysregulation of normal FH activity has been shown to impair DNA repair by homologous recombination through alterations in histone methylation.23 An additional more recently described oncogenic effect of FH deficiency is the promotion of epithelial-to-mesenchymal transition (EMT) via downregulation of the miR-200 family of micro-RNAs and subsequent upregulation of an EMT-associated signature.24